NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5Y does normal overhead throw
 - 2Y is slam throw
 - 5X hitbox appears one frame sooner; drains 50% meter (vanilla is 47.8%)
+- 2X
+  - Requires and costs 75%
+  - Shark juggles better
-- 2X requires and costs 75%; shark juggles better; shark is a single hit projectile that does 50 damage
+  - Shark is a single hit projectile that does 50 damage
+  - Can be grabbed the entire duration
 - 1X does turn around 2X
 - GRKnJ changed to a custom 6B